Peippo1/todo-list/README.md

 Add list items and cross them of when they are completed.

+Backend to be created for storage of information.

-application created using React.
+Application created using React.

-Todo application project for Code Nation Mastercourse 2020/21.
+To do application project for Code Nation Mastercourse 2020/21.